YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 Map gets new function `get_collider(cell)`.
 This returns a blocking Thing, the Map if cell is a wall, or null if empty floor.
 Thing.step looks for colliders in new_cell, and prints info based on the collider.

+We are beginning to put some real meat on our game's bones already.
+With what we have, we could create as many Things as we like and put them wherever we want in our dungeon.
+In most other game development environments, getting to such a point would take many more hours of careful and dangerous work to construct such a system.
+This is the power of Godot (and game engines in general!).
+We're not even close to done yet, though!
+In the next step, we will be throwing ourselves even deeper down the rabbit hole, and get algorhytmic as we create our game's precious Random Dungeon Generator.
+I know!
+I'm excited too!
+[Let's do this thing!!!](../step-4-dungeongen.html)